apollo

 Uses of METOCLOPRAMIDE

-Nausea, vomiting, gastroesophageal reflux disease (GERD), and diabetic gastroparesis (delayed gastric emptying in people with diabetes).
+Treatment of Nausea, vomiting, gastroesophageal reflux disease (GERD), and diabetic gastroparesis (delayed gastric emptying in people with diabetes).

 Medicinal Benefits

-METOCLOPRAMIDE belongs to a group of medicines called anti-emetics and prokinetic agents used to prevent nausea and vomiting caused by chemotherapy, radiotherapy, and which might occur after migraine.
+METOCLOPRAMIDE belongs to a group of medicines called anti-emetics and prokinetic agents used to prevent nausea and vomiting caused by chemotherapy and radiotherapy, which might occur after migraines.
 Additionally, METOCLOPRAMIDE is also used to treat gastro-oesophageal reflux disease (GERD), diabetic gastroparesis (delayed gastric emptying in people with diabetes), heartburn, ulcers and sores in the oesophagus.
 METOCLOPRAMIDE contains ‘metoclopramide’ that works by increasing the motility of the upper gastrointestinal tract; this allows faster transit of food and reduces the symptoms of GERD and gastric emptying.
 It also affects the dopamine receptor in the brain and gut, thereby helps in preventing nausea and vomiting.

 Directions for Use